EJKinger/new-repo/_posts/2015-09-20-angular-state-provider.markdown

 {% endhighlight %}

 <p>
-I inject auth and $location into the function, and then it simply a matter of testing whether the user is authenticated or not.
+I inject auth and $location into the function, and then it is simply a matter of testing whether the user is authenticated or not.
 </p>